How to grow blueberries

 Premium potting mixes are the first choice when you want the very best for your plants.
-They have a greater water-holding capacity, contain added nitrogen and other plant nutrients, and remain at peak performance for a longer period compared to cheaper alternatives.
-They are a worthwhile investment, especially for those superior plants which you need to keep looking spectacular as decorative and fruiting specimens.
-Premium potting mixes are marked on the bag by Red Standards Marks ‘ticks’
+They have a greater water-holding capacity, contain added nitrogen and other plant nutrients, and remain at peak performance for longer than cheaper alternatives.
+They are a worthwhile investment, especially for those superior plants you need to keep looking spectacular as decorative and fruiting specimens.
+Premium potting mixes are marked on the bag by Red Standards Marks ‘ticks’.

 One common error when planting out new Blueberries is adding fertiliser straight away.
 It is highly recommended that you do not fertilise your new Blueberries or put fertiliser in the hole around the root zone as it can burn the roots.
 This goes for some organic fertilisers also.
 Wait 2- 3 weeks before fertilising after planting.

-Fertilisers should be applied evenly accross the top of the pot or root zone.
+Fertilisers should be applied evenly across the top of the pot or root zone.

 For a great guide on fertilising Blueberries in pots in the home garden based on trial work completed by PlantNet over 3 years, CLICK HERE